HERE'S WHAT WE WANT.

 HERE'S HOW WE LIVE IT.

 In 2020, we received funding from the National Institute on Aging to become a P30 Center on the Demography and Economics of Aging.
-The intellectual focus of LCC-supported research reflects our commitment to investigations focusing on the social, economic, and environmental contexts shaping disparities in aging.
-An explicit goal is to increase the diversity of the scholars who engage with LCC and the broader community of scholars who study aging.
+Our research priorities reflect our commitment to investigations focusing on the social, economic, and environmental contexts shaping disparities in aging.
+We have set an explicit goal to increase the diversity of the scholars who engage with LCC and the broader community of scholars who study aging.
 To do this, we are intentional about supporting scholars from systemically excluded groups with interests in aging.

 Our newest initiative, as part of the P30 funding, is the Network for Data-Intensive Research on Aging (NDIRA).
-NDIRA seeks to build and support an interdisciplinary research community using novel data collections for research on population aging.
-The NDIRA initiative explicitly seeks to increase diversity by engaging new users in this research space and increasing equity by lowering barriers to using complex data in which LCC members have expertise, and connecting NDIRA members to build community.
+NDIRA is an interdisciplinary research community using novel data collections for research on population aging.
+Through NDIRA, we work to engage new users in this research space, lower barriers to using complex data in which LCC members have expertise, and connect NDIRA members to build community.
 Fostering a robust research community that provides training opportunities and actively promoting membership to systemically excluded groups is central to our diversity, equity, and inclusion work.

-LCC members regularly serve as mentors for research projects through the Diversity Fellowship Program hosted by our home institute (the Institute for Social Research and Data Innovation).
-This program is designed to help recruit underrepresented undergraduate and graduate students to work on data infrastructure projects that are leveraged by the NDIRA initiative or with LCC member faculty on demographic and economics of aging research projects.
+LCC members mentor students as part of their research projects through the Diversity Fellowship Program hosted by the Institute for Social Research and Data Innovation, which houses the LCC.
+This program recruits undergraduate and graduate students from systemically excluded groups to work with LCC member faculty on demographic and economics of aging research projects.